Zweistein000/FTL-Sidegraded/README.md

 Purpose of this mod is to both rebalance FTL and make it more interesting mechanic.
 This mode is mean to be played with Hyperlane-only enabled so not all FTL are avaiable at game start.
 You will be able to research and reverse engineer all non-psionic FTL drives.
 Each of the FTL drives functions differently and will give you a specific advantage, as well as a disadvantage which keep the Hyperlane tech competitive.

 CHANGELOG:
+1.0.2
+Warp:
+- Fixed inverted cost and weight.
+Warp drive should now be cheaper, but less common.

+Wormhole:
+- Fixed inverted cost and weight.
+Wormhole drive should now be cheaper, but less common.

 1.0.1.
 Localization: